EducationalTestingService/rsmtool/doc/config_rsmeval.rst

     - ``evaluation by group``: Shows barplots with the main evaluation metrics by each of the subgroups specified in the configuration file.

+    - ``fairness_analyses``: Additional fairness analyses suggested in `Loukina, Madnani, & Zechner, 2019 <https://aclweb.org/anthology/papers/W/W19/W19-4401/>`_.
+The notebook shows:

+        - percentage of variance in squared error explained by subgroup membership
+        - percentage of variance in absolute error explained by subgroup membership
+        - percentage of variance in absolute error explained by subgroup membership when controlling for human score
+        - plots showing estimates for each subgroup for each model

     - ``true_score_evaluation``: evaluation of system scores against the true scores estimated according to test theory.
 The notebook shows: